 It’s all about motivation.

 If this post helped you, download it, so you can remind yourself how to best show motivation in dialogue.
-File it, and if you take a quick look once in a while, your characters will fully express their motivations in an intriguing way soon:
+File it, and if you take a quick look once in a while, your characters will express their motives in an intriguing way:

 THE EXERCISE TO FINE-TUNE YOUR WRITING INSTINCTS: